-Ten million years ago, the volcanic peaks that make up the islands formed.
-Today, the islands host a range of prehistoric rarities that have changed the course of scientific history.
-Off Ecuador’s Pacific Coast.
-The 13 main islands, six minor islands, and scores of rocks and islets that comprise the archipelago boast the highest rate of endemic species in the world.
+The volcanic peaks that make up the islands formed ten million years ago.
+The islands host a variety of prehistoric rarities that have altered the direction of science.
+O ff the Pacific coast of Ecuador.
+The archipelago’s 13 major islands, six minor islands, and several rocks and islets contain the greatest number of endemic species in the world.

 The Galápagos Islands

 A Galápagos Islands Holiday is an unparalleled and personal experience with the natural world.
 Best uncovered by an expeditionary Galápagos cruise or private charter.